bochia/CopyPasteBindToNumbersOnKeyboard/README.md

 # CopyPasteBindToNumbersOnKeyboard
-Simple script that allows user to save copied text to numbers on keyboard.
+Simple app that allows user to save copied text to numbers on keyboard.
 User can then use hotkey to paste saved values later on.

 ![CopyPasteBindScreenshot](images/CopyPasteBindScreenshot.png)